-Further, European data protection laws also prohibit the transfer of personal data from the EEA and Switzerland to third countries that are not considered to provide adequate protections are provided for personal data, including the U.S. With regard to transfers of personal data from the EEA, transfers to third countries that have not been approved as "adequate" are prohibited unless an appropriate safeguard specified by the GDPR is implemented, such as the Standard Contractual Clauses, or SCCs, approved by the European Commission, or EC, or binding corporate rules, or a derogation applies.
+Further, European data protection laws also regulates the transfer of personal data from the EEA and Switzerland to third countries that are not considered to provide adequate protections are provided for personal data.
+With regard to transfers of personal data from the EEA, transfers to third countries that have not been approved as "adequate" are prohibited unless an appropriate safeguard specified by the GDPR is implemented, such as the Standard Contractual Clauses, or SCCs, approved by the European Commission, or EC, or binding corporate rules, or a derogation applies.
 In the past, companies in the U.S. were able to rely upon the Privacy Shield framework to legitimize data transfers from the EEA to the U.S. In July 2020, the Court of Justice of the European Union, or CJEU, in Case C-311/18 (Data Protection Commissioner v Facebook Ireland and Maximillian Schrems, or Schrems II) invalidated the EU-U.S. Privacy Shield on the grounds that the Privacy Shield failed to offer adequate protections to EU personal data transferred to the U.S. The CJEU, in the same decision, deemed that the Standard Contractual Clauses, or SCCs, published by the EC are valid.
 However, the CJEU ruled that transfers made pursuant to the SCCs need to be assessed on a case-by-case basis to ensure the law in the recipient country provides "essentially equivalent" protections to safeguard the transferred personal data as the EEA, and required businesses to adopt supplementary measures if such standard is not met.

 On June 4, 2021, the European Commission issued new SCCs that account for the CJEU's decision and other developments, which need to be put in place for new contracts involving the transfer of personal data from the EEA to a third country since September 27, 2021, and incorporated into existing contracts since December 27, 2022.
 The New SCCs do not apply to the UK, but the UK Information Commissioner's Office has published its own transfer mechanism, the International Data Transfer Agreement, or UK IDTA, which entered into force on 21 March 2022, and enables data transfers originating from the UK.
 It requires a similar assessment of the data protection provided in the importer's country.
 The UK IDTA needs to be concluded in new contracts involving the transfer of personal data from the UK as of 22 September 2022.
 Organizations have until 21 March 2024 to update existing agreements.
-On March 25, 2022, the EC and the US announced to have reached a political agreement on a new "Trans-Atlantic Data Privacy Framework", which will replace the invalidated Privacy Shield and on December 13, 2022.
-The EC published a draft adequacy decision on the Trans-Atlantic Data Privacy Framework.
-We will be required to implement these new safeguards when conducting restricted cross-border data transfers and doing so will require significant effort and cost.
+On July 10, 2023, the EU adopted an adequacy decision for a new "Data Privacy Framework," which replaces the invalidated Privacy Shield, for personal data transferred from the EU to the U.S. On July 17, 2023 the U.S. Department of Commerce released registration means and requirements for U.S. companies to register.
+The Framework provides additional certification mechanisms to provide for UK and Swiss data transfers.
+We will be required to implement these new safeguards when conducting restricted crossborder data transfers and doing so will require significant effort and cost.
 These and other future developments regarding the flow of data across borders could increase the cost and complexity of delivering our services in some markets and may lead to governmental enforcement actions, litigation, fines, and penalties or adverse publicity, which could adversely affect our business and financial position.